joeyklee/simple-express-api/README.md

 ## Refactor DELETE

-Lastly we refactor our DELETE method with the following
+Lastly we refactor our DELETE method with the following snippet.
+You'll notice a similar structure to the PUT request except that instead of sending data to update, we're just selecting the `_id` and removing it.
+Again we redirect to the "GET" endpoint which sends back all the data.

+So far we're only deleting one feature at a time based on an `_id` but it is totally possible to delete many features based on a shared property, or just all the things in your database.
+You can check the nedb documentation on how to do this.

 ```js